 The political history of the early republic over the last twenty-five years has been built upon the two towers of the “public sphere” and “nationalism.”
 A number of works of colonial history in that same period have—to my mind—shown striking similarities (and potential continuities) between the two periods in those topics that concern political historians of the early republic most, i.e., the public sphere, collective identity, print culture, and political parties and participation, as well as the structure of government.

 Michael Warner’s Letters of the Republic charted out (with more theoretical fidelity than most early republic political historians) the rise of the public sphere in the colonial period, and that was supplemented by Charles Clark’s work on print in the first half of the eighteenth century, The Public Prints.
 The widespread establishment of newspapers, the emergence of social and public libraries (in towns large and small), the increased efficiency of the post, the boom in educational institution-building and voluntary associationism all contributed in their own ways to an increasing amount of sociopolitical opportunities (for primarily white males, of course), on top of those already commonly afforded by the relatively accessible structures of colonial governance mid-century.
-We now better understand the ways in which many of these developments, particularly print, helped create both intra- and inter-colonial “imagined communities” or collective identities amongst colonists in the few decades before the imperial crisis.
+We now better understand the ways in which many of these developments, particularly print, helped create both intra- and inter-colonial collective identities (or, what early republic historians would call “imagined communities”) amongst colonists in the few decades before the imperial crisis.

 Most recently, Benjamin Irvin’s Clothed in the Robes of Sovereignty has reminded us of the continued use of monarchical symbolism in the theater of revolutionary and early national national politics.
 Meanwhile, in more fundamental, structural terms, Alison LaCroix’s The Ideological Origins of American Federalism has built on the work of Jack Greene by tracing the origins and relationship between federalism and late colonial British imperial praxis.
 And, when it comes to economic culture, I’m sure I am not the only colonial historian who has experienced déjà vu when reading Charles Sellers’ The Market Revolution.